carlo4002/revolut_interview/README.md

-# Desing Postgres HA cluster
+# Desing Postgres High Availability cluster

-This project has as intention to build a HA postgres cluster on AWS using instances ec2 with HAproxy, Postgresql, etcd, patroni.
+This builds a high-availability postgres cluster on AWS using instances ec2 with HAproxy, Postgresql, etcd, patroni.

 ## Infrastructure Overview

 This project uses OpenTofu to provision and manage the infrastructure, allowing for consistent and repeatable deployments.
+Once infrastructure is deployed, a second phase is launched with ansible that will confure and prepare the ec2 instances to install all the software needed.
+- PostgreSQL
+- Patroni
+- ETCD
+- HAproxy

 ## Architecture Goals